md-zaman/docker-learning/mosh-notes.md

     - stop and remove the containers

-lesson64 - Docker Networking
+#### lesson64 - Docker Networking

-1. When we start our appliaction using docker-compose, it will automatically create a network and add our containers on that network so these containers can talk to each other.
+1. When we start our application using docker-compose, it will automatically create a network and add our containers on that network so these containers can talk to each other.
-    You can see this network while building the docker-compose up
+    You can see this network while building the `docker-compose up`

 2. docker network ls
     - lists all the network in this machine